Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 What not to pack for Kilimanjaro

 Balaclava.
-I didn’t wear mine– even though I get incredibly cold!
+I didn’t wear mine, even though I get incredibly cold!
 If you’ve packed all the other gear on this list, a balaclava is not needed.

 Washing detergent.
 You won’t be doing any washing, trust me!
-Air your clothes out every evening and they’ll be good to go the next day.
+Air your clothes out every evening, and they’ll be good to go the next day.

 Solar changer.
 With so much cloud cover in the mountains and the time it takes to fully charge the batteries, you’ll barely use them.

-Phew – if you reached the end of my Kilimanjaro packing list, congrats!
 This is a first-hand account of my experience of gear and other clothing for Kilimanjaro.
 It can be tricky if you’re trying to stick to a budget but bear in mind that you need to have the correct gear for a successful summit.

-Also remember, everyone is different and no one packing list will suit everything.
+Also remember, everyone is different, and no one packing list will suit everything.

-Have you been high altitude climbing?
+Have you been high-altitude climbing?
 What’s your top tip on what to pack for Kilimanjaro?
 Let me know in the comments section below.

 Planning your next adventure?
 Check out my other posts!